 Helsinki, the capital and largest city of Finland, is for many the natural entrance to Finland.
 Helsinki is the national center of Finland and is in many ways the tourist magnet in Finland.
-Most tourists are accessing Helsinki by ferry connections from Tallinn (Estonia), Stockholm (Sweden) and Saint Petersburg (Russia) or by airplane to Helsinki International Airport located approximately 19 kilometres north off Helsinki.
+Most tourists are accessing Helsinki by ferry connections from Tallinn (Estonia), Stockholm (Sweden) or Saint Petersburg (Russia) or by airplane to Helsinki International Airport located approximately 19 kilometres north off Helsinki.
 In this blog post you will find some interesting facts about Helsinki and recommendations to what to see in Helsinki including inspiration to places to visit in Finland Helsinki.
 The topics will be seasoned with some beautiful pictures of Finland.

 Helsinki Airport Transport

 There are no train or metro connections to/from the Helsinki Airport.
 Taxi and bus are the only transport facilities between Helsinki Center and the airport.
-The bus takes about half an hour and costs 5-6 euro.
+The bus takes about half an hour and costs around 5-6 euro.
 The bus services are operated by Finavia.
-The buses stop at Helsinki Central Station.
+The busses stop at Helsinki Central Station.
 Currently, there is being built a rail way connection between Helsinki Center and the airport.
 Opening date is July 2015 (target).
 The airport was opened in 1952 for the Helsinki Olympic Games.